ChadOhman/wp-sqrl/README.md

 # wp-sqrl
-A WordPress plugin for GRC's SQRL authentication
+A WordPress plugin for GRC's SQRL authentication.